PrincetonACM/princetonacm.github.io/README.md

 ***How do I add JavaScript?*** Similar to above, you'll need to add your code to ```_assets/javascripts```, either to the ```main.js``` file, or through your own file.
 Same guidelines as above for deciding which to do.

 ***Where should I upload files?
 Images?*** There's no single place to upload files, but the general rule of thumb is to create a subdirectory in the page where the file is referenced and the put the file in there.
 See, for example, the Code@Night archive (```events/code-at-night/archive```).
 Images have their own directory (```/images```). *Please make sure to compress your uploads as much as possible before uploading them; this can have a major impact on performance!*

+***How do I update the navbar and the footer?*** You'll need to edit the ```_layouts/base.html``` file.
+There is a section of HTML to edit the navbar, and likewise for the footer.
+All of the base layouts (e.g. what a page looks like and what site headers/footers look like) lie in the ```_layouts``` directory.

+***How do I update the calendar?*** The calendar on the events page is a Google Calendar that can only be updated by officers.

+***If I post an announcement, is the homepage section "Featured Announcements" automatically updated?*** No; you will need to update the homepage separately if you'd like to feature the announcement.
+We recommend featuring no more than three.

+***If I post to the Google Calendar, is the homepage section "Featured Events" automatically updated?*** Again, no; this is something that a future tech chair may be able to change, though!

+## Other Tips

+- If there's an element you'd like to add, check if someone has already implemented it!
+Galleries, slides, page layouts, various icons, etc. have already been added to the website already.
+And if our website doesn't have it, check if someone else has an implementation (be sure to check the license on it though).

+- After you've published and are satisfied with all of your changes to [princetonacm.github.io](https://princetonacm.github.io), make sure to log into [CPanel](https://princeton.hosting2.acm.org:2083/) to reflect the changes on the official website ([princeton.acm.org](https://princeton.acm.org)).